Chimorel

 Strategies were put in place to involve people at every level of annual and lifetime memberships.
 Individual and corporate donations mechanisms encouraged people and organizations to get involved, learn about our programs and begin to solve big problems and achieve meaningful goals.
 Special events were organized.
 Proposals were submitted for government grants and to foundations.
 A planned giving strategy was implemented, which gave people the opportunity to establish a charitable remainder trust (saving taxes and implementing significant legacy options).
 The doors were opened to significantly expand our Scrip and Buy Stuff programs.
 Our Special Project program and our $1000>$5000 program was implemented.

-If Mr Influence inspired you to think in a significant way about how you can make a difference, we encourage you to explore becoming a Director or a member of one of our distribution committees.
+If Mr Influence inspired you to think in a significant way about how you can make a difference, we encourage you to explore becoming a Director or make another choice.

 Can You Tell Me Some More Success Stories?